What an ATS Actually Does

 Step 3: Rewrite naturally, not mechanically

-Don't paste keywords in a keyword-dumping section at the bottom.
-Don't list "SEO, SEM, PPC, CPC, CPM, CTR" in a single line with no context.
-Modern ATS systems — and the humans who review what passes through them — can detect stuffing and will immediately disqualify it.
+Don't dump keywords at the bottom.
+Don't list "SEO, SEM, PPC, CPC, CPM, CTR" with no context.
+Modern ATS and the humans checking what passes through can spot stuffing.
+It kills you.

-The goal is to weave keywords into achievement-oriented bullets that describe real work.
-"Managed paid social campaigns across Facebook and Instagram (Meta Ads)" is better than "Meta Ads."
-It provides context and hits the keyword naturally.
+Put keywords into achievement bullets that describe real work.
+"Managed paid social campaigns across Facebook and Instagram (Meta Ads)" beats "Meta Ads."
+You get the keyword and the context.

 Step 4: Quantify wherever possible

 Numbers pass ATS and impress humans.
 "Managed ad spend" becomes "Managed $500K in monthly ad spend."
 "Improved conversion rate" becomes "Improved conversion rate from 1.2% to 3.4% over 6 months."
-Specificity signals credibility at every stage of review.
+Specificity wins at every stage.

 Step 5: Fix your formatting